 - The Civil Rights Movement and A Raisin in the Sun

 - The Women’s Movement and A Raisin in the Sun

 Presentation of Knowledge and Ideas: In a cooperative group, stage one scene from the play.
 Adapt your speech appropriately for task, purpose, and audience.
 After the performance, read a rationale statement explaining the creative choices your group made and how they emphasize elements and reveal meaning.

 Creative writing: Write an original drama.
 In a cooperative group, create a one-scene play focused on the thematic element of “The American Dream.”
 Make sure that you have a clear theme (about “The American Dream”), setting, conflict, plot, points of view, and other narrative elements.

 Creative writing: Write an original narrative.
 Write a short story based on two key elements: “The American Dream” and symbolism.
 The rest is up to you.
 You can interpret “The American Dream” in any way that you want.
 Make sure to apply what you have learned about symbolism from studying A Raisin in the Sun.
 Your narrative must clearly demonstrate all of the key narrative elements: setting, plot, conflict, character development, and theme.

 Thanks for visiting Teaching A Raisin in the Sun by Lorraine Hansberry

-Teaching A Raisin in the Sun has been a rewarding experience for me, and I think that my students learn a great deal from the unit.
+Teaching A Raisin in the Sun at the appropriate grade level has been a rewarding experience for me, and I think that my students learn a great deal from the unit.
 They always offer insightful comments, arguments, and observations.
 Students who have come back to their old school to visit me recall how much the play engaged them.

 The play gives students access to discussing complex themes.
 I want my students to recognize that the Language Arts classroom is a place for exploring the complex, critical issues of their world.
 Hansberry’s themes on racism, sexism, heritage, identity, dreams, and money are still relevant today.